Traditional Kopi, with a twist - of the group head

-For a coffee stall serves specialty coffee, what's even more special about us (other than the face that we serve traditional kopi too) is the way we prepare our traditional kopi.
+For a coffee stall that serves specialty coffee, what's even more special about us (other than the fact that we serve traditional kopi too) is the way we prepare our traditional kopi.

-If you're visited us at our stall before, you'll realise the absence of a certain conspicuous apparatus very commonly used to brew traditional kopi.
+If you've visited us at our stall before, you'll realise the absence of a certain conspicuous apparatus very commonly used to brew traditional kopi.

 The Sock, yes!